Seattle Sounders defeat Toronto FC 3-1 in MLS Cup final rubber match

 CenturyLink Field was loud and dressed almost exclusively in green, save for a pocket of red Toronto FC supporters high up in the north end of the east stand.

-A subplot Sunday was Toronto captain Michael Bradley's contract.
-The 32-year-old, who joined Toronto in 2104 from AS Roma, is out of contract at the end of the year.
+A subplot Sunday was Bradley's contract.
+The 32-year-old, who joined Toronto in 2014 from AS Roma, is out of contract at the end of the year.
 But both he and the club declined comment on a report that a win Sunday would trigger another year at his current salary of US$6.5 million (second-highest in the league this season).

-Sunday also marked Bradley's 200th game in all competitions for Toronto.
-Coach Greg Vanney faced another milestone as he entered the championship game with 99 wins in all competitions at TFC's helm.
+Sunday marked Bradley's 200th game in all competitions for Toronto.
+Vanney entered the championship game with 99 wins in all competitions at TFC's helm.

-Toronto arrived riding a 13-game undefeated streak (7-0-6) in league play.
-Seattle had won five straight and lost just twice in its last 12 league outings (8-2-2).
+It was Toronto's first league loss since Aug.
+3, snapping a 13-game undefeated streak (7-0-6).
+Seattle came into the game having won five straight and lost just twice in its last 12 league outings (8-2-2).

 Toronto, seeded fourth in the East, made it to the final the hard way with road wins over No. 1 New York City FC and No. 2 Atlanta United FC after dispatching No. 5 D.C.
 United at BMO Field.